alex-free/alex-free.github.io/a999-activator/readme.md

 ### Unable To Successfully Restore Device

-Wait until your prompted to enter DFU Mode again, and before you do disconnect and reconnect the lightning cable.
-The next restore should work.
+If your iPhone is stuck, force it into Recovery Mode.
+Then wait until your prompted to enter DFU Mode again, and try agan when it automatically prompts you.

-### My iPhone Is Stuck In The Ramdisk Ran Right After iOS 9 Is Restored.
+### Ramdisk Errors On iOS 9.

 This means turdus merula didn't restore iOS 9 correctly (known issue) and the ramdisk couldn't mount the filesystem correctly in order to continue.
 Exit out of the `a999` command  (`ctrl+c`) and execute the `a999` command again to get past it.